Collagen and retinol seem to be added to just about every skincare product nowadays.

-Since retinol is a bit harsh on your skin, it is suggested you start off using a pea-sized amount just once the first week, two times the second week, three times the third week and so on and so forth.
+Since retinol is a bit harsh on your skin, it is suggested you start off using a pea-sized amount just once the first week, two times the second week, three times the third week, and so on.
 Once you have fully integrated retinol into your skincare routine it is suggested you use it every other day, FOR-EV-ER.

-It is also essential to use a moisturizer about 20-30 minutes after you apply retinol to keep your skin fully moisturized; preventing dry skin and fugly flakes.
+It is also essential to use a moisturizer about 20-30 minutes after applying retinol to keep your skin fully moisturized; preventing dry skin and fugly flakes.

 Incorporating Collagen Into Your Skincare Routine